-This scholarship is for students enrolled for honours, Masters or PhD degrees at an Australian university.
-It provides a one-off grant to a maximum value of $3000.
+This scholarship is for students enrolled in honours, Masters or PhD programs at an Australian university.
+It provides a one-off grant to a maximum value of $3,000.

-The Tony Noon fund is aimed at helping students who are aspiring to, or considering, a career in upstream petroleum in any discipline directly related to the industry.
-This could include, but is not restricted to, exploration, safety, engineering, environmental management, economic or legal areas.
+The Tony Noon Scholarship is aimed at assisting students who are aspiring to or considering a career in the upstream petroleum industry.
+This may include, for example, the disciplines of exploration, safety, engineering, environmental management, economics or law.

 KA Richards Scholarship (Postgraduate)

 The KA Richards Scholarship was established in 1989 to encourage professional development to the benefit of the industry.
-The scholarship offers a maximum of $10,000 a year and is tenable for one year for Masters study or for three years full time for a doctoral degree, or for an appropriate length of part-time study.
+The scholarship offers a maximum of $10,000 per year and is tenable for one year for Masters study or three years for a doctoral degree full time (or an appropriate duration for part-time study).
 It cannot be renewed or extended.